A Brief History of Implants

 A dental implant most often takes the form of a small, screw-shaped titanium post that replaces the root-part of a missing tooth.
 The surgical procedure used to place an implant is actually quite minor and routine, requiring only local anesthesia in most cases.
 After a healing period, the implant is topped with a lifelike crown custom-made to match your existing natural teeth.
 Implants have a documented success rate of over 95%, which is significantly higher than any other tooth-replacement option.

 During a minor surgical procedure done in the dental office, your dental implant is inserted directly into the jawbone in the space vacated by the missing tooth.
 We schedule about 45 minutes to an hour to place one implant but much less time is required for additional implants.
 Initially, time is spent reviewing medical history, taking your blood pressure and providing you with the proper anesthesia.
-Any postoperative discomfort can normally be managed with over-the-counter pain relievers.
+Any post-operative discomfort can normally be managed with over-the-counter pain relievers.
 Your implant will then be left to heal for a period of months before the final crown is attached.
 During this healing period, the implant actually fuses to the bone surrounding it.
-We use implants made by the BioHorizons company because of the technological innovations they have made to ensure the best possible healing, success rate and final result.
-Learn more about how dental implants work.
+We use implants made by the BioHorizons company because of the technological innovations they have made to ensure the best possible healing, success rate, and final result.

 Dental Implant Treatment Options

 You’ll be amazed to learn more about the variety of ways dental implants can be used to replace one tooth, multiple teeth or even all teeth in your mouth.
 Implants are so strong, they can support bridgework or a fixed denture, meaning a full row of teeth (top or bottom) can be anchored by as few as four implants.
 And as few as two implants can be used to stabilize a lower removable denture so it won’t slip while you’re eating or speaking.